FilipRuman/4Form/CONTRIBUTING.md

  7. push all changes to **YOUR** remote branch
  8. create pull request from **your** to **dev** branch
  9. give the pull request a good name and describe changes, for changes in ui a screenshot of changes would be nice.
+# DO NOT VIBE CODE
+I'm not against AI but just don't use it for programming!
+I want the code quality to be as good as it is possible and AI just can't write good code.
 ### Before code contribution
  * please setup your system as [written in here](https://github.com/FilipRuman/4Form?tab=readme-ov-file#setup-for-development)
  * write all code for Godot in c# don't use any other lang if you don't need to.